FX-Brokers.eu

 • ECN Zero account has no commission — unusual at this spread tier

-• $10 minimum deposit on Standard — among the lowest at any CySEC-regulated broker
+• $10 minimum deposit on Standard — among the lowest of any FCA-regulated broker

 • Multilingual support in 18 languages with strong African and Asian coverage